Photo Credit: Steve Byland/123RF |

 Male

-breast with a grey patch around their eyes.
+Winter: Adult males display a white crown, neck andbreast with a grey patch around their eyes.
 A large black spot extends from the cheek down the side of the neck along with a black band across the lower neck and breast.
 He has a black back and central tail feathers.
 Upper back feathers are long and grey.
 He has dull yellow-brown eyes.

 Summer: Males display a black head, chest and wings with a grey patch surrounding its eyes.
 Upper back feathers are long and sandy colored with black centers.
 Central tail feathers are very long.

-White head and neck with a round dark cheek patch.
+Winter: White head and neck with a round dark cheek patch.
 She displays a grey crown, breast and back with a white belly.

 Summer: Adult females display a dark head and neck with white around the eyes.
 Back and breast is brown to grey; her eyes are brown.